Deep Gum Cleaning for Gum Disease

 Your oral health can decrease significantly if gum disease becomes severe.
-A deep cleaning can help reverse gum disease and restore your oral health.
+Deep cleaning can help reverse gum disease and restore your oral health.
 After a deep cleaning and improved oral hygiene, you may notice less sensitivity, swelling, and bleeding in your gums.
 Make an appointment with Edge Dental to get started with gum disease treatment today.

 It is important to seek treatment quickly when you have gum disease.
 Dentists examine your teeth and gums during routine appointments.
 Visit the dentist twice a year to help prevent cavities and gum disease.
 This also helps dentists find decay and gum disease in the early stages.
 This way you can get treatment before the problems progress.
 If you have gum disease, your dentist may start your treatment with a deep gum cleaning.
 Tartar can build up under your gums, eventually causing the tissue to deteriorate.
 You may notice early signs of gum disease, prompting you to call your dentist.
 These may include pain, swollen gums, or bleeding gums.
 During a deep cleaning, the dentist numbs your mouth with a local anesthetic.
 In severe cases, you may need more than one procedure to complete the process.
 Your dentist may only work on one section of your mouth at each visit to minimize discomfort.
 Once your gums become numb, the dentist uses tools to remove plaque under the gum line.
 Your dentist may also use the terms scaling and root planning to describe deep cleaning.
 The scaling refers to the removal of plaque.
 During the root planing part of the procedure, the dentist smooths out the roots of your teeth.
 This way the gums can reattach easier.
 It is important to get a deep cleaning to treat periodontal disease.
 When severe gum disease progresses, your gums can recede and you can lose teeth.
 You may also have bone loss or problems during pregnancy.
 Your dentist can determine if you need a deep cleaning during your routine exam.
 If you have painful, bleeding, swollen gums, visit your dentist immediately.